shreya0208chakraborty/Spotify-lyric-search/README.md

      Convert the input snippet into a vector embedding Compute cosine similarity between the snippet embedding and all song embeddings Select the song with the highest similarity score.
+Dataset
+     The dataset file is not included in this repository due to Github file size limits.

 Return
      Song Time